crysnovax/MINI-X/readme.md

 ## About

-> **TCT** is a powerful, fast WA bot manager engineered for both personal and group administration.
+> **MINI X** is a powerful, fast WA bot manager engineered for both personal and group administration.
 It delivers complete control over your WA experience through a suite of enterprise-grade features, robust security, a highly modular architecture, and multi-language support for seamless communication across diverse communities.
+DEVELOPER crysnovx
 ---

 ## Supported Languages